luciorq/wsi-anon/README.md

 Type `-h` or `--help` for help.
 Further CLI parameters are:

-* `-n "label-name"`: File will be renamed to the given label name
+* `-n "new-filename"`: File will be renamed to the given name
+* `-p "X"`: All metadata in file will be overwritten with given value
 * `-u` : Disables the unlinking of associated image data (default: associated image will be unlinked)
 * `-i` : Enable in-place anonymization (default: copy of the file will be created)